0x01DA/writeups/sunshine2023/array_of_sunshine/README.md

 # Array of Sunshine

-The challenge is to exploit an index of bound write in a x64 binary.
+The challenge is to exploit an index out of bound write in a x64 binary.
 The program asks for two inputs.
 The first defines the index of the fruits-array and the second input writes into the memory of the specified index location: